georgepask/flatiron-capstone/README.md

 ### Final Model

-My final model is a linear SVM using SGD.
+My final model is a linear classifier using SGD.
 Its accuracy on the training set is over 70%, which is pretty solid.
 It's worth mentioning that a title alone can't predict a video's CTR with 100% accuracy.
 Video thumbnails are hugely influential for a viewer's decision to click on a video.

 ### FUTURE WORK